The fundamental problem of economics is

 The fundamental problem of Economics is Scarcity.
 Scarcity explains the basic economic problem that the world has limited or scarce resources to meet seemingly unlimited wants, and this reality forces people to make decisions about how to allocate resources in the most efficient way.

-Which of the following is NOT a part of the fixed costs of a limited liability company? ...
+Which of the following is not a negative effect of inflation ...